imapex-training/mod_adv_git/README.md

 $ cat first.txt

 Our best thoughts came from others.
-To be or not to be, that is the question!
-Out, damned spot!
+To be or not to be, that is the question! - Hamlet Out, damned spot!
 Out, I say!
 Four score and seven years ago our fathers brought forth on this continent, a new nation, conceived in Liberty, and dedicated to the proposition that all men are created equal.
 ```